ebrusoni/ssftw3/README.md

 * [sklearn](https://scikit-learn.org/stable/) for training the random forest regressors
 * [sacred](https://sacred.readthedocs.io/en/stable/index.html) for performing the experiments

-You can install these remaining requirements and others with pip
+You can install these remaining requirements, and others, with pip

 ```bash
 pip install -r requirements.txt